 Here at EatingWell, we love our carbs.
-Not all carbs are created equally, but nutritious whole grains deserve a regular spot on your plate for a variety of reasons.
+And while all carbs are not created equal, nutritious whole grains deserve a regular spot on your plate for a variety of reasons.
 In fact, whole grains, like quinoa, barley, oatmeal and popcorn, contribute valuable nutrients to your diet and can even help you lose weight.
-Several breads are packed with nutrition and can be part of a healthy diet, including sourdough bread.
-Sourdough bread had a moment when people were baking and cooking more at home, and this is for good reason.
+Many types of bread are packed with nutrition and can be part of a healthy diet, including sourdough bread.
 We dove into the research to find these impressive health benefits of sourdough bread.

-Whether you buy sourdough from the store or make your own, it has a pretty impressive nutrition profile (we have this homemade sourdough bread and starter recipe to help you get started).
-Most sourdough isn't made with whole-grain flours but if you make it at home you can use whole-wheat flour for your bread.
-Here is the nutrition for one slice of sourdough bread:
+Whether you buy sourdough from the store or make your own, it has a pretty impressive nutrition profile.
+Most sourdough isn't made with whole-grain flour but if you make it at home you can use whole-wheat flour for your bread.
+Here is the nutrition for one slice of sourdough bread, per the USDA:

 - 84 calories

 What sets sourdough apart from traditional bread is that it is made by fermenting flour and water, rather than adding yeast to create a leaven.
 According to a 2019 review in Nutrients, the fermentation process helps to unlock B vitamins in the bread, and even enables the enrichment of vitamin B12 in plant-based foods (B12 is found primarily in animal-based foods).
 Additionally, sourdough is usually made with fortified flour so it delivers iron and folate, which are important before and during pregnancy.

 Not only does sourdough bread deliver a tangy flavor that's perfect for toast and sandwiches, but it's good for you, too!
 Here are four science-backed benefits of sourdough bread.